 The sound of an animal throwing up will mobilize the forces of most pet parents, but not many pet parents think about why their pet is throwing up unless they’re doing it frequently.
-If your dog is throwing up yellow bile regularly, this could signal something serious that needs to be checked out.
+If your dog throws up yellow bile regularly, this could signal something serious that must be checked out.

-Let’s look at the eight main reasons why your dog may be throwing up yellow bile.
+Let’s look at the eight main reasons dogs throw up yellow bile.

-What Does It Mean When a Dog Throws Up Yellow Bile?
+What Does It Mean When Dogs Throw Up Yellow Bile?